Do I Qualify?

 Delaware

 In 2024, Delaware voted to expand their medical cannabis program and make it easier for residents to access plant medicine.
 Some of the new stipulations include eliminating the need for a debilitating medical condition, allowing for longer expiration dates, and permitting patients over 65 to self-certify for medical cards.
-The state also voted to allow reciprocity, so out-of-state cardholders can now utilize their benefits in Delaware just as they would at home.
+The state also voted to allow medical marijuana reciprocity, so out-of-state cardholders can now utilize their benefits in Delaware just as they would at home.

 Georgia

-In May 2021, Governor Kemp signed legislation into law, Senate Bill 195, which permitted 30 state-licensed dispensaries to sell high-CBD/low-THC oil products to eligible patients.
+In May 2021, Governor Kemp signed legislation into law, Senate Bill 195, which permits 30 state-licensed dispensaries to sell high-CBD/low-THC oil products to eligible patients.
 Out-of-state patients with medical cannabis cards in their home states are allowed to purchase low-THC oil from dispensaries in Georgia.

 Hawaii